 But the utter hypocrisy of it all is that his powers, schemes, and exploits make him nothing more than "just another murderer"—not so different from the very people he wishes to purge.

 In Code Geass, some people have supernatural abilities called Geass.
-Our protagonist, Lelouch vi Brittania, is one of those people—and he has the Power of Absolute Obedience.
+Our protagonist, Lelouch vi Britannia, is one of those people—and he has the Power of Absolute Obedience.

 With his Geass, Lelouch simply needs to make eye contact with someone and speak a command.
-His victim has no say in the matter and is forced to enact the command.
-Obviously, it's the perfect ability for a manipulator.
+His victim has no say in the matter and is forced to enact that very command.
+Obviously, this is the perfect ability for someone who's a manipulator!

 Looks can be deceiving, and Malty Melromarc is the most infamous example of this in anime.
 Anyone who's seen The Rising of the Shield Hero knows about Malty and her evil schemes.